PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 ### USB

 A right angle USB C extension cable was used to allow easy access to the USB C port on the FMU.
-The cable was installed such that it escapse the pixhawk heading aft, and the cable continues to run to the rear hatch, where the excess length was wound securely into a knot.
+The cable was installed such that it escapes the pixhawk heading aft, and the cable continues to run to the rear hatch, where the excess length was wound securely into a knot.
 Access to this cable can be accomplished by simply removing the rear hatch and unknotting the cable.